-Table 2 - Agencies, groups, organizations who participated --
+Table 2 - Agencies, groups, organizations who participated

 1 Agency/Group/Organization TICH

-Agency/Group/Organization Type Housing
+Agency/Group/Organization Housing

-Services - Housing
+Туре Services - Housing

 Services-Children

 Services-Elderly Persons

 Services-Persons with Disabilities

 Services-Victims of Domestic Violence

-Services-Homeless
+Services-homeless

 Services-Health

 Services-Education

 Services-Employment

 Service-Fair Housing

 Services - Victims

 Health Agency

 Child Welfare Agency

 Other government - Federal

 Other government - State

 Other government - County

 Other government - Local

-What section of the Plan was addressed Homeless Needs - Chronically homeless
+What section of the Plan was Homeless Needs - Chronically homeless

-by Consultation?
+addressed by Consultation?
 Homeless Needs - Families with children

-Homelessness Needs - Veterans
+• Homelessness Needs - Veterans

 Homelessness Needs - Unaccompanied youth

 Homelessness Strategy

 Non-Homeless Special Needs

 Anti-poverty Strategy

-Briefly describe how the Input on the 2023 OYAP was sought at the April 2023 Agency/Group/Organization was quarterly meeting of the Texas Interagency Council consulted.
-What are the anticipated for the Homeless (TICH) and details of this outcomes of the consultation or areas consultation will be included in the final 2023 OYAP. for improved coordination?
-At each TICH meeting, TDHCA updates the TICH about ESG methods of distribution, goals, and activities.
-The function of the TICH is to coordinate the state's resources and services to address homelessness.
-TICH serves as an advisory committee to TDHCA.
-Representatives from eight state agencies sit on the council along with members appointed by the governor, lieutenant governor, and speaker of the house of representatives.
+Briefly describe how the Input on the 2023 OYAP was sought at the April 2023 quarterly

+Agency/Group/Organization meeting of the Texas Interagency Council for the Homeless

+was consulted.
+What are the (TICH) and details of this consultation will be included in the

+anticipated outcomes of the final 2023 OYAP.
+At each TICH meeting, TDHCA updates the

+consultation or areas for TICH about ESG methods of distribution, goals, and activities.

+improved coordination?
+The function of the TICH is to coordinate the state's resources

+and services to address homelessness.
+TICH serves as an

+advisory committee to TDHCA.
+Representatives from eight

+state agencies sit on the council along with members

+appointed by the governor, lieutenant governor, and speaker

+of the house of representatives.